What are circle glasses?

 Does that mean someone with a round face can’t pull off circular glasses?
 Not at all!
 A round-faced person can also channel their inner diva or celebrity by wearing edgy, quirky circle glasses, especially if the frames are transparent.

 Choosing the right color frames for you

 The right color of frames can take your look to the next level.
-Going for a board meeting?
+Going to a board meeting?
 Choose a metallic frame that shouts elegance!
-Party at 5?
-Add a dash of color with those purple frames!
+Party at 5:00?
+Add a dash of color with some purple frames!

 Thankfully, round glasses come in a variety of frames to complement your every mood.
 Did you know that your skin tone, eyes and hair color also lend a unique style while choosing the right frames?
 Here are some tips and tricks to make the choice easier:

 Some frame colors flatter warmer skin tones, whereas other colors enhance cooler complexions.
 So, if you’re buying a pair of round glasses for yourself or gifting a pair to someone you care about, here’s what you should look for:

 Dusky complexion – Tortoiseshells, greens and browns work best.
 Avoid pinks and purples.